Discover how easy it is to gain control of your life again

-However, it does quite a bit more than that.
-Many COPD sufferers require long term oxygen therapy that can seem like a sentence to a life tied to a ball and chain.
-All of a sudden, you’re tethered to a tank everywhere you go.
-If you require an oxygen therapy solution, you know that running out of oxygen can be a constant source of fear and concern.
+That seems frightening enough; however, COPD does more than affect your lungs—it affects your life.
+Many COPD sufferers require long–term oxygen therapy that can seem like being sentenced to a life tied to a ball and chain.
+With COPD LTOT, all of a sudden, you picture your life being tethered to a tank everywhere you go.
+And once you require LTOT, an oxygen therapy solution for life, you know that running out of oxygen can be a constant source of fear and concern.